-Petitioners, Facts: а group comprised of individuals, municipalities, and а nonprofit organization all based in South Florida petitioned for review of FAA's decision implementing new navigation procedures.
-These procedures were part of project to improve safety and efficiency of airspace in the metropolitan area of the South-Central Florida Metroplex, whose major airports include Miami International, Ft.
-Lauderdale-Hollywood Inter-Beach International, national, Palm Tampa International, and Orlando International.
+Facts: Petitioners, а group comprised of municipalities, individuals, and a nonprofit organization all based in South Florida petitioned for review of FAA's decision implementing new navigation procedures.
+These procedures were part of project to improve safety and efficiency of airspace in the metropolitan area of the South-Central Florida Metroplex, whose major airports include Miami Lauderdale-Hollywood International, Ft.
+Inter-Palm Beach International, national, Tampa International, and Orlando International.
 The Petitioners alleged violations of NEPA.
 The Seventh Circuit affirmed the lower court's denial of preliminary injunction.